Subscribe To This Site

 I think you need to read AA 40 of the determination guide.

 You can draw your own conclusions.
-I personally don't think going to school on the weekends is so restrictive as to create a denial for limiting your availability for work, but I'm sure they take into consideration the kind of job you are looking for and the typical work schedule a person can expect to work.
+I personally don’t think going to school on the weekends is so restrictive as to create a denial for limiting your availability for work, unless you typically would be required to work on the weekends in whatever line of work you did last.

 Chris